Research carried out by staff and students at the Centre aims to have an impact in the academic community and larger society.

 Impact through policy dialogue

-We are actively meeting with politicians and government agencies to share our findings and knowledge.
-The aim is to provide research based knowledge and insight to policy makers, and contribute to better policy and practice.
+We meet with politicians and government agencies to share our findings and knowledge.
+Our aim is to provide research based knowledge and insight to policy makers, and contribute to better policy and practice.

 Researchers from the Centre presented at seminar hosted by the Norwegian Ministry.